Healthy Youth and Schools

 Foodie the FoodBot is a kid’s nutritional learning and games resource that has been introduced by the the Oxnard School District.
 Foodie is an interactive tool that students can use to learn about the nutritional value of certain foods.

 Health–e–Living Ventura County’s goal is to provide you useful information for teaching your child about managing their healthy lifestyle.
 The Oxnard School District is currently using the Health-e-Living program as a part of their Food and Nutrition lunch program.

 Farm to School is a program that connects schools with local farms in order to serve healthy meals in cafeterias, improve student nutrition, provide health and nutrition education opportunities, and support California’s farmers.
-There are currently 6 Farm to School programs in Ventura County:

 The Green Schools Initiative is an organization that works towards eliminating toxins, using resources sustainably, creating green spaces and buildings, serving healthy food, and teaching stewardship in our schools.